- No Comments

 You need an LMS with great functionality that won’t charge you for capabilities you don’t need.
 Inquisiq features a great user experience for all stakeholders, robust automation and reporting capabilities, and support for blended learning.
 It can meet all your eLearning needs, from compliance training to creating learning paths.
 Inquisiq is also compatible with SCORM and xAPI, and it offers multilingual support for over 14 different languages.

-Join the more than 500 organizations that use Inquisiq to provide training to over 3 million learners by trying it for free today.
+Join the more than 500 organizations that use Inquisiq to provide training to over 3 million learners by requesting a free demo today.